 ITEMS IN AFP WITH KEYWORD:

-Safety of Long-Acting Beta Agonists in Adults with Asthma [Cochrane for Clinicians]
+Effects of Inhaled Corticosteroids on Growth in Children with Persistent Asthma [Cochrane for Clinicians]

 Inhaled fluticasone (Flovent; 200 mcg per day) is associated with a greater linear growth velocity when compared with beclomethasone (400 mcg per day; an equivalent dose).